DVOA1/pydatapack/README.md

 To add an item to the ingredient gen blacklist, you add the tag `#elixirum:essence_blacklist`.

-You can also add item to a whitelist by adding the tag `#elixirum:essence_whitelist`, though this doesn't seem to do anything.
+You can also add item to a whitelist by adding the tag `#elixirum:essence_whitelist`.

+Both of these don't seem to do anything.

 ---